tpberntsen/curves/README.md

 ```
 #### Spline
 The example below creates a daily granularity curve, from input contracts of various granularities.
 As would usually be the case in a practical scenario,
 the bootstrap_contracts method is first used to remove the overlaps from the contracts.
-The example below also shows how the input contracts can have gaps
-between them, which the spline will interpolate over, filling in the gaps in the final smooth curve.
-It also demonstrates the different ways of representing
-the contract delivery period in the contract tuples and use of the helper module contract_period.
 ```python
 from curves import max_smooth_interp from curves import contract_period as cp